 More Bread Recipes to Try

-Making bread from scratch is quite an addictive passtime.
-This cheesy jalapeño bread is a great way to start expanding your bread repertoire if you've only ever made a basic loaf before.
+Making bread from scratch is quite an addictive pastime.
+This cheese and jalapeño bread is a great way to start expanding your bread repertoire if you’ve only ever made a basic loaf before.

 If you'd like to try out a few sweeter bread recipes my coffee, date and rye bread and my easy jam doughnuts are both are very popular with readers.